thecsapprentice/sixth-world-latex/README.md

 Requirements
 ------------

-Sixth World requires several decorative fonts, so this version is designed to be build with the XeTeX Tex engine.
+Sixth World requires several decorative fonts, so this version is designed to be built with the XeTeX Tex engine.

 You can get XeTeX here: http://xetex.sourceforge.net/